-State agencies and institutions of higher education are not required to submit maintenance reserve projects to DPB for approval prior to using the appropriations provided to them for maintenance reserve through central capital outlay.
+State agencies and institutions of higher education are no longer required to submit maintenance reserve projects to DPB for approval prior to using the appropriations provided to them for maintenance reserve.
 Separate capital budget requests should be submitted, though, if an agency or institution has a significantly large maintenance reserve-type project for a facility, similar maintenance reserve-type projects for multiple facilities (umbrella project), or multiple but different maintenance reserve-type projects for one or multiple facilities.

-Any appropriation provided for maintenance reserve through central capital outlay is still restricted for use on projects that satisfy the definition of maintenance reserve as noted below.
-In addition, agencies or institutions will be required to report annually on their expenditure of maintenance reserve funds.
+Appropriation provided for maintenance reserve through central capital outlay is still restricted for use on projects that meet the definition of maintenance reserve as noted below.
+In addition, agencies or institutions are required to report annually on maintenance reserve expenditures.